 Machu Picchu and Easter Island – Short Version

-Lodging and Meals: This tour includes accommodations for 10 nights (3 nights in Lima, 3 nights in Cusco, 1 night in Machu Picchu, and 3 nights in Easter Island), and 12 meals (9 breakfasts and 3 lunches).
+Lodging and Meals: This tour includes accommodations for 10 nights (2 nights in Lima, 3 nights in Cusco, 1 night in Machu Picchu, 1 night in Santiago, and 3 nights in Easter Island), and 13 meals (10 breakfasts and 3 lunches).

 Best Time to Go: April-October.

 In the afternoon, you will have a city tour of Lima.
 You will visit downtown Lima and see several examples of the Spanish architecture of the colonial period including the Plaza de Armas, the Presidential Palace, the Cathedral, and the Church of San Francisco and Catacombs.
 After that, you will see Huaca Huallamarca, a restored adobe pyramid dating from the pre-Inca period located in San Isidro.
 You will tour the upscale residential and commercial district of Miraflores and see the Parque del Amor, a seaside park with a huge statue of a kissing couple, before returning to your hotel.
 Overnight in Lima.
 (B)

 Early morning transfer to the airport for the flight to Cusco.
 Upon arrival, you will be transferred to your hotel.
 Because of the high altitude (10,912 feet above sea level), we recommend that you rest for a short period.
 In the afternoon, you will have a city tour that includes a walk-through of the Cathedral, the Koricancha (‘site of gold’), typical streets, and the four ruins that surround the city: the Sacsayhuaman Fortress, Kenko, Puca Pucara, and Tampumachay.
 Overnight in Cusco.
 (B)